Definition of Purchase Allowance

-A purchase allowance is a reduction in the buyer's cost of merchandise that it had purchased.
-The purchase allowance is granted by the supplier because of a problem such as shipping the wrong items, the incorrect quantity, flaws in the goods, etc. In the case of a purchase allowance, the buyer does not return the merchandise to the supplier.
+A purchase allowance is a reduction in the buyer's cost of merchandise that had been purchased.
+The purchase allowance is granted by the supplier because of a problem such as shipping the wrong items, an incorrect quantity, flaws in the goods, etc. In the case of a purchase allowance, the buyer does not return the merchandise to the supplier.

-Under a periodic inventory system, the buyer will record the purchase allowance with 1) a credit to the account Purchase Allowances or to the account Purchase Returns and Allowances, and 2) a debit to Accounts Payable.
-(The supplier will record the allowance with a debit to Sales Allowances and a credit to Accounts Receivable.)
+Under a periodic inventory system, the retailer will record the supplier's credit memo with 1) a credit of $15 to the account Purchase Allowances or to the account Purchase Returns and Allowances, and 2) a debit of $15 to Accounts Payable.

-The buyer will offset the debit balance in its Purchases account with the credit balance in Purchase Allowances as part of its computation of net purchases.
+The retailer will combine the debit balance in its Purchases account with the credit balance in Purchase Allowances to arrive at the retailer's net purchases.

 The supplier records the credit memo with a debit to Sales Allowances and a credit to Accounts Receivable.
 The supplier will combine the debit balance in its Sales Allowances account with the credit balance in its Sales account to arrive at its net sales.